lukasz-wiecaszek/gr-gnss-gnuradio-3.8/README.md

 What you can do is to look into examples and see how this spreading code correlation works. gps_acquisition_and_tracking_v4.grc shows decoded navigation message bits in the GUI Time Sink. gps_rft_v1.grc produces position vectors and suprisingly enough this positions correspond to place where the IQ data were captured.
+As visible on examples/geojson.io.png there is still lots of room for improvements.